brianlam38/Sec-Cheatsheets/WebApps.md

 **XML Components**
 * XML DTD (XML Document Type Declaration) is used to define the structure of the XML document, with a list of legal elements.

+And another item.

-...Provides a way for applications to share data using a common structure, to verify that the data received is valid.
+⋅⋅⋅Provides a way for applications to share data using a common structure, to verify that the data received is valid.
-...Allows creation of Entities.
+⋅⋅⋅Allows creation of Entities.

 **Exploits**
 * Local File Inclusion